 German Embassy Tehran Closed: How Iranian Visa Applicants Apply via Yerevan in 2026

 On February 28, 2026, the German Embassy in Tehran suspended all visa processing operations following regional security escalations.
-That closure includes TLScontact, the external service provider that had only been operational in Tehran since mid-2025.
-There is no reopening date on record.
+The Tehran visa operation is not the current route for these applications, and there is no reopening date on record.

 For every Iranian applying for a German national (D) visa — skilled worker, Blue Card, Opportunity Card, family reunification — this means one thing: Yerevan, Armenia.